S0UPernova/todo_api/README.md

 ```
 --header 'Content-Type: application/json'
 ```
-Accept is not strictly nessisary, but would be good to include
+Accept is not strictly necessary, but would be good to include
 ```
 --header 'Accept: application/json'
 ```